satanasov/phpbbgallery/README.md

 ## Development roadmap?

-As I said the 1.2 version will be primarly targeted as backword compatible with phpBB Gallery 1.1.6 MOD (DB will be the same but you will have to manualy move your images to the new location).
+As I said the 1.2 version will be primarily targeted as backwards compatible with phpBB Gallery 1.1.6 MOD (DB will be the same but you will have to manually move your images to the new location).

 3.2.x is providing phpBB 3.2 compatibility and some code optimization.
 When initial release is done I will start adding features.